Skip to main content

 .dockerignore

-The -t flag lets us specify a name for the image, and --pull tells Docker to automatically download the latest version of the base image (oven/bun).
-The initial build will take longer, as Docker will download all the base images and dependencies.
+Run docker build to convert this Dockerfile into a Docker image, a self-contained template containing all the dependencies and configuration required to run the application.
+The -t flag names the image, and --pull tells Docker to download the latest version of the base image (oven/bun).
+The initial build takes longer, since Docker downloads all the base images and dependencies.

 terminal